Frank P Matthews

 The Apple is part of our cultural heritage, with thousands of known varieties suitable for cooking delicious pies or eating straight from the tree.
 Apple trees can be harvested from August until October and can be stored for many months after depending on the variety.
 Some varieties of fruit can last right up until Christmas!

-We grow a selection of Apple trees for sale with a range of varieties that are available on the very dwarf to very vigorous rootstocks, so we have an apple tree suitable for every UK garden.
-Most varieties can also be grown in containers.
+We grow a selection of Apple trees for sale with a range of varieties that are available on the very dwarf to very vigorous rootstocks.
+We have an apple tree suitable for every UK garden and most varieties can also be grown in containers.

 Pruning can take place any time of the year.
 Structural pruning should be done in the winter and light pruning and shaping in the summer to encourage more flowers and fruit for the following year.